 Contrary to the contentions of the State Bar and of the State Bar Court, merely reciting the evidence that would prove the violation does not suffice to state a disciplinable offense.
 Rather, the charges must contain a valid explanation linking the alleged conduct to the allegedly violated enactment.
 As the Supreme Court voiced its frustration with this pleading issue[1]:

 Once again we are constrained to call to the attention of the State Bar Court the importance of identifying with specificity both the rule or statutory provision that underlies each charge and the manner in which the conduct allegedly violated that rule or statutory provision.
 While petitioner here does not complain of any due process violation in lack of notice, this specificity is also essential to meaningful review of the recommendation of the State Bar Court.
-[Citations.]
+[Citations.](Baker v.
+State Bar (1989) 49 Cal.3d 804, 816.)

 The Supreme Court restated this admonition in Sugarman v.
 State Bar of California (1990) 51 Cal.
 3d 609, 618), and it had predecessors in Maltaman v.
 State Bar (1987) 43 Cal.3d 924, 931 and Guzzetta v.
 State Bar (1987) 43 Cal.3d 962, 968.